 Our competitive advantage comes from collaborating with our borrowers through HPN’s peer exchange model.
 In addition to underwriting the “real” risks of our borrowers and their projects, our close, collaborative relationships with them provides two additional advantages: we are often able to take on more risk than a traditional lender, and we’re able to tailor our products to help members achieve even more impact in their communities.

 We deliver our products through a variety of structures- on and off balance sheet lending (enterprise and project loans), participations, NMTCs, fund intermediary, and geographic or project-focused funds

 Lending products designed for HPN members' needs

-This is a term loan product created to support members’ business line capital needs and is not tied to a specific real estate project, giving our members maximum flexibility and access to low-priced capital to deepen their impact.
+Our Enterprise loan product was created to support members’ business line capital needs and is not tied to a specific real estate project, giving our members maximum flexibility and access to low-priced capital to deepen their impact.
 It is designed to serve as start-up or expansion capital for new business initiatives, working capital for organizational liquidity or predevelopment or acquisition capital.
-This loan is unsecured, however it is reserved for our highest performing members with strong balance sheets and experience.
-This capital is catalytic; the flexibility it offers our members allows them to be entrepreneurial and nimble in their approach to market opportunities without being delayed by the process of assembling capital.
+This capital is designed to be catalytic; the flexibility it offers our members allows them to be entrepreneurial and nimble in their approach to market opportunities without being delayed by the process of assembling capital.
 This capital is typically unsecured or alternatively secured.

 Predevelopment - This product can be structured as term or revolving and provides funding for a full range of predevelopment costs and can also support site acquisition or holding costs.
-Both pre-development and site acquisition loans are usually repaid at construction closing.
 Pre-development loans are typically unsecured while site acquisition loans are secured with a lien on the underlying asset.

 HPN members interested in financing through Housing Partnership Fund, please contact Lending Director Ben Greenberg to learn more.